site2site/site2site.github.io/assignments/assignment1.md

 *	a name for the program/app
 *	a short, single sentence description
-*	a programmatic category (design, exhibition, event, etc., see [/programs/index.md](/programs/index.md) for a complete list - add a new programmatic category to this file if necessary)
 *	an illustrated narrative scenario (details below)
-*	a diagram showing the functional relationship between objects (details below)
+*	a diagram showing the relationship between objects (details below)
+*	a collage to illustrate the experience
 *	a collection of objects and the sensors/actuators/materials they will employ (details below)